joagre/bespoke/README.md

 That's it.

-Optionally buy an extra WiFi USB adapter and a Directional Panel Antenna to extened the range:
+Optionally buy an extra WiFi USB adapter and a Directional Panel Antenna to extend the range:

 * $28: WiFi USB adapter:
   https://alfa-network.eu/wi-fi/wi-fi-adapters/awus036nhv